keycloakify/docs.keycloakify.dev/it-works-in-storybook-but-not-in-keycloak.md

 ```
 {% endcode %}

+This method ensures that the bundler correctly resolves and includes the asset.

-## From the public directory
+## 2️⃣ Using the Public Directory

-Assuming your logo is in public/img/logo.png
+If your logo is stored in `public/img/logo.png`, use one of the following approaches:

 {% tabs %}
 {% tab title="Vite" %}